 Idiopathic scoliosis is also described as mild, moderate or severe, depending on how curved the child’s spine is.

 Scoliosis affects approximately 2-3% of children and teenagers.
 It’s also more common in girls than boys, particularly in girls aged 10-13 years.

 The prevalence of scoliosis increases rapidly from 11 to 14 years of age.

-High rates of scoliosis are observed amongst dancers and gymnasts.
-Research has shown adolescent dancers are at significantly higher risk of developing scoliosis than non-dancers of the same age.
+There’s a high rate of scoliosis amongst dancers and gymnasts.
+Research has shown adolescent dancers are at a higher risk of developing scoliosis than non-dancers of the same age.

 Early detection delivers more favourable prognoses.

-That spinal pain is in fact a prevalent condition in AIS patients, further supporting the need for early detection and screening to minimise potential pain and suffering.
+Spinal pain is, in fact, a prevalent condition in AIS patients, further supporting the need for early detection and also screening to minimize potential pain and suffering.

-Scoliosis may be going undetected in children and adolescents in your local area, some of which you may already know.
-The time to screen our children and adolescents in the at risk age groups, is now.
+Scoliosis may be undetected in children and adolescents in your local area, some of which you may already know.
+The time to screen our children and adolescents in the at-risk age groups is now.